lewweiming/lewweiming/README.md

-👋 Hi, I’m Kevin Lew
+👋 Hi, I’m Kevin Lew (The Do-Gooder NGO Guy)

 Aspires to be a technical rebreather diver, underwater videographer and documentary maker.